-The total lease liabilities at initial recognition was \$1,086,019.
+The total lease liability at initial recognition was \$1,086,019.
 The lease liability valuation was calculated at lease inception from the total lease payment obligations being discounted using the Group's incremental borrowing rate.
 An incremental borrowing rate of 5.68% was based on a secured interest rate that would be apply if finance was sought for an amount and time period equivalent to the lease requirements of the Group.
-The office lease is renewed for another five years and the lease liability of \$690,645 is discounted at a rate of 7.16%.
+During the financial year ended 2023, the office lease was renewed for another five years and the lease liability of \$690,645 is discounted at a rate of 7.16%.
 Each lease payment is allocated between the liability and finance cost.
-The finance cost of \$23,314 (2022: \$36,777) was included in administration expense in the consolidated statement of profit or loss and other comprehensive income.
-Lease payments during the year was \$303,848 (2022: \$292,428).
+The finance cost of \$46,577 (2023: \$23,314) was included in administration expense in the consolidated statement of profit or loss and other comprehensive income.
+Lease payments during the year was \$268,209 (2023: \$303,848).